 Also, you can use this formula for the entire first year of your baby’s life to keep the growth going.
-However, you may want to switch once your baby reaches the correct weight.
+However, you may want to switch to a regular infant formula once your baby reaches the correct weight.

 Let’s take a look at the ingredients:

-First off, this formula touts DHA, Lutein, and Vitamin E all wonderful ingredients as previously discussed.
+First off, this formula touts DHA, Lutein, and Vitamin E, which all wonderful ingredients as previously discussed.
 You will want those ingredients along with the MCT for your preemie.

 This formula also packs in a little extra protein and fat for brain health and a decent amount of linoleic acid, a healthy plant-based fat.
-All of these ingredients add up to a healthier weight, length, and head circumference.
+Notice the lack of maltodextrin.

 Unfortunately, the second ingredient is corn syrup solids.
-Don’t worry too much though, a quick call to Similac confirmed this is just corn syrup and not High Fructose Corn Syrup sure to raise your preemie’s sugar levels.
+Don’t worry too much though, a quick call to Similac confirmed this is just plain corn syrup and not high fructose corn syrup, which is sure to raise your preemie’s sugar levels.

 Corn syrup is the reason why you may wish to switch to a new formula once your baby is up to weight.
 The remaining worry is will your baby switch to a non-corn syrup formula after a couple of months with the added sweetness?
-Each baby is different but it’s worth a try.
+Each baby is different, but it’s worth a try.

 6. Enfamil Premium Newborn Non-GMO Infant Formula